-Immunizations are not required to enter Guatemala but there may be Covid vaccine requirements for travel.
-Regarding other vaccinations check with your family physician or travel doctor for immunization recommendations.
+Immunizations are not required to enter Guatemala.
+Check with your family physician or travel doctor for immunization recommendations.
+One preventative measure is Dukoral which prevents travelers diarrhea.
+There may be other preventative or minimizing treatment available.
 It is your responsibility to ensure that you are aware of any local requirements in place that may affect your team's travel.